 Total Length: 243 mm

 The specified hardness of 62 Rockwell for the Aogami hagane results in a durable blade that is still resilient and easy to sharpen.
-The blade path is set high on the face and is given a great looking matte finish which adds a contrast to the exposed inner core edge.
-It has a symmetrical 50/50 grind which is particularly well executed.
-We have paired this knife to a lovely octagonal handle made from walnut and pakka wood (please note that the handle in the photos is current, but the handle in the video is the previous version and no longer available).
+The blade path is set high on the face and is given a great-looking matte finish, which adds contrast to the exposed inner core edge.
+It has a particularly well-executed symmetrical 50/50 grind.
+We have paired this knife with a lovely octagonal handle made from walnut and pakka wood (please note that the handle in the photos is current, but the handle in the video is the previous version and no longer available).

 3 people found this review helpful